-McDonald’s Quarter Pounders E. coli Outbreak [Update]
+McDonald’s Quarter Pounders E. coli Outbreak Ends [Update]

-Updated November 13 with more illnesses A fatal E. coli outbreak linked to McDonald’s Quarter Pounder hamburgers includes at least 104 illnesses and one death.
-Thirty-four people have been hospitalized, four of them with hemolytic uremic syndrome (HUS), a life-threatening complication of E. coli infections that causes kidney failure.
+Updated December 3 with final updateA fatal E. coli outbreak linked to McDonald’s Quarter Pounder hamburgers has ended after causing 104 illnesses and one death.
+Thirty-four people were hospitalized, four of them with hemolytic uremic syndrome (HUS), a life-threatening complication of E. coli infections that causes kidney failure.
+The person who died lived in Colorado and was not one of the patients who developed HUS.

 Quarter Pounder E. coli